 Awards & Honors

-.
-Japan-United States Friendship Commission, National Endowment for the Arts Creative Artists Exchange Fellowship Program, 2006
+Japan-United States Friendship Commission, NEA, Creative Artists Exchange Fellowship Program, 2006